HyResPINNs: A Hybrid Residual Physics-Informed Neural Network Architecture Designed to Balance Expressiveness and Trainability: Experimental Results and Discussion

 \subsection{Darcy Flow with Smooth Coefficients}

 We next test the performance of HyResPINN on the Darcy Flow equation with smooth coefficients.
 Darcy Flow serves as a fundamental model for various physical processes, including porous media flow, heat transfer, and semiconductor doping.
-Since real-world applications often involve solving these equations under varying boundary conditions, it is essential to evaluate both solution accuracy and robustness to different constraints.
-To assess convergence, we construct smooth manufactured solutions in two settings: a 2D annular domain and a 3D cylindrical domain obtained by extruding the 2D geometry along the z-axis.
-The exact solutions are given as,
+In most applications, the flux $\u = -\mu\nabla\phi$ is the variable of primary interest.
+The Darcy Flow problem is an elliptic boundary value problem given by:

+where $\Gamma_D$ and $\Gamma_N$ denote Dirichlet and Neumann parts of the boundary $\Gamma$, respectively, $\mu$ is a symmetric positive definite tensor describing a material property and $f$, $u$ and $g$ are given data.

+We use manufactured solutions in both 2D and 3D domains, ensuring that the exact solution contains global structure and cross-dimensional correlations.
+Specifically, the exact solutions are given as:

 for the 2D and 3D cases, respectively.
-By substituting these exact solutions into the model problem we define the source term and the boundary data.
-The true solutions are shown in Figure~\ref{fig:true_solns_df_smooth} for both the 2D and 3D cases.
-The detailed problem setup, including boundary conditions and parameter choices, is outlined in Appendix~\ref{apx:darcyflow}.

-We perform a convergence study by analyzing the mean relative $L^2$ error as the number of training collocation points increases.
-The problem is solved under both Dirichlet and Neumann boundary conditions to test robustness.
-Figure~\ref{fig:df2d_smooth_conv} presents the results for both 2D and 3D cases, where solid lines represent the solution error, and dashed lines correspond to the x-directional flux errors.

-This experiment allows us to evaluate not only the accuracy of HyResPINN but also its ability to efficiently utilize training data.
-A robust method should achieve lower errors with fewer training points while remaining stable across different boundary conditions.

-The results in Figure~\ref{fig:df2d_smooth_conv} demonstrate that HyResPINN consistently achieves the lowest errors compared to baseline methods across all training sizes.
-Notably: HyResPINN achieves high accuracy with fewer training points, demonstrating its ability to generalize well with limited data.
-Unlike traditional PINN-based approaches that may exhibit sensitivity to Dirichlet or Neumann constraints, HyResPINN remains stable across different boundary types.
-The method extends seamlessly from 2D to 3D without significant degradation in performance, confirming its suitability for large-scale PDE problems.
-These results further validate the effectiveness of hybrid residual learning in solving elliptic PDEs with smooth solutions.
+Figure~\ref{fig:true_solns_df_smooth} displays the target solutions for both cases.

+To rigorously evaluate data efficiency, adaptivity, and convergence, we generated static training datasets for all experiments, fixing the set of collocation points within each run.
+This design enables controlled studies of error reduction as the number of training points increases, while eliminating the variability introduced by stochastic sampling.
+We systematically varied the number of collocation points to perform convergence studies, and solved each problem under both Dirichlet and Neumann boundary conditions in both 2D and 3D domains.
+This approach allows for a fair, direct comparison of accuracy, data efficiency, and robustness across problem dimensions and boundary types.
+All baseline models were matched in parameter count and trained under identical conditions for consistent benchmarking.